Alluxio/alluxio/docs/en/operation/Journal.md

 Restarting the current primary master to transfer the leadership to another running master periodically can help avoiding primary master journal logs from growing unbounded when Alluxio is running in HA mode.

-Starting from Alluxio 2.4.0, Alluxio primary master can download checkpoints from standby masters and install in its journal folder in embedded journal HA mode.
-By doing so, Alluxio primary master can truncate its journal size without causing temporary service unavailability.
+Starting from version 2.4, Alluxio embedded journal HA mode supports automatically transferring checkpoints from standby masters to the primary master.
+Primary master can use those checkpoints as taken locally to truncate its journal size without causing temporary service unavailability.
+Manually transferring leadership is not needed anymore.

 If HA mode is not an option, the following command can be used to manually trigger the checkpoint: